mohit-aren/BAT_compression/README.md

    ii) VGG16_pruned.weights.h5

 We can check the reduction in size from the 2 files.
 The model architecture of compressed model will also be shown at end before its training epochs.
+Both original and compressed models' accuracy and inference time will also be shown at the end.